sinan-altaie/sinan-altaie/README.md

 <h1>Hi, I'm Sinan!
 Pronounced!
 "See-None"  Cybersecurity Professional </h1>

+</h2> Diligent Cybersecurity Manager with 2+ years of experience in implementing and managing comprehensive cybersecurity programs.
+Proven ability to lead cross-functional teams, enhance security protocols, and ensure compliance with industry standards.
+Adept at risk assessment, incident response, and security awareness training.
+Plus 2+ years in Computer Networks, 4+ years in Data Analytics and Business Intelligence, as well as 9+ years in Database Engineering in International Organization level (United Nations & United States Agency for International Development USAID).

-</h2> Passionate to apply my education, experience and skills to safeguard the confidentiality, integrity, and availability of information systems, identity, and data assets by providing proactive security expertise, creating and maintaining a resilient and secure infrastructure, and fostering a culture of Cybersecurity awareness.
+Passionate to apply my education, experience and skills to safeguard the confidentiality, integrity, and availability of information systems, identity, and data assets by providing proactive security expertise, creating and maintaining a resilient and secure infrastructure, and fostering a culture of Cybersecurity awareness.

-My curiosity to the Cybersecurity realm is always pushing me to stay up to date with the recent incidents, breaches and tools to learn how to mitigate these threats and challenges and I found it thrilling and enjoyable to do so. </h2>
+My curiosity to the Cybersecurity realm is always pushing me to stay up to date with the recent incidents, breaches and tools to learn how to mitigate these threats and challenges and I found it thrilling and enjoyable to do so.

+Please don't hesitate to reach out if you want to learn more about me. </h2>

 <h2>👨‍💻 Cybersecurity Projects:</h2>